rubenvoss/rhcsa/CHEATSHEET.md

 3. systemctl reboot

 ## Boot systems into different targets manually
+1. systemctl get-default
+2. systemctl list-units --type target
+3. systemctl set-default multi-user.target
+4. systemctl isolate multi-user.target

+## Interrupt the boot process in order to gain access to a system:
+1. Interrupt reboot with e
+2. Add rd.break to end of line that starts with linux
+3. Ctrl+x to start with new parameters
+4. mount –o remount,rw /sysroot
+5. chroot /sysroot
+6. passwd root
+7. touch /.autorelabel

+## Identify CPU/memory intensive processes and kill processes
+1.

 ## Use grep and regular expressions to analyze text
 1. grep 'xyz' file1 -> search for xyz in file1